elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/promises-chaining.md

 Source: <https://javascript.info/promise-chaining>

-**Question: What is a common mistake that new developers make when it comes to promises chaining JavaScript?**
+### What is a common mistake that new developers make when it comes to promises chaining JavaScript?

 **Interview Answer:** A classic mistake made by new developers is breaking the promises chain.
 New developers can often make the attempt to separate or break the chain for the sake of readability or simply lack of knowledge.
 Although technically we can also add many “.then” to a single promise.
 This is not considered chaining, because it is basically several handlers added to one promise without passing the result.
 Instead, they process the result independently from one another.
 In practice we rarely need multiple handlers for one promise.
 Chaining is used much more often.